Cost, Revenue, Profit

 Most important idea: A function f(x) is continuous at x = a if f(a) exists and if limit of f(x) as x approaches a is equal to f(a).

-The Derivative Rules
+The Derivative Rules and examples

 There are plenty of videos with worked examples of product and quotient rules.
 The second example in each of Patrick's shows trig function derivatives, which you are NOT responsible for.
 It is hard to find examples that don't have trig, but the idea is the same: